Get cover to suit your budget and lifestyle.

-Each year, the Private Health Insurance Ombudsman (PHIO) releases an annual report detailing trends and issues in the Australian private health insurance market.
-Included in this report are figures and analysis of the complaints the PHIO receives regarding health insurance and private health funds.
+Each year, the Commonwealth Ombudsman issues a report detailing trends and issues in the Australian private health insurance market.
+It includes figures of the complaints the independent body receives regarding health insurance and private health funds.

 What’s in a complaint?

-The PHIO’s role is to protect the interests of health insurance consumers.
+The Commonwealth Ombudsman role is to protect the interests of health insurance consumers.
 To this end, one of its key roles is dealing with complaints not only from health fund members but also from health funds, private hospitals, health insurance brokers and medical practitioners.

-According to the PHIO, a complaint “must be an expression of dissatisfaction with a matter arising out of or connected with a private health insurance arrangement”.
+According to the Ombudsman, a complaint “must be an expression of dissatisfaction with a matter arising out of or connected with a private health insurance arrangement”.

-Complaint numbers remained relatively steady for the best part of a decade, until 2013-14 when the 4,265 complaints received represented a jump of 24% on the previous year.
+Complaint numbers have been relatively steady over the last decade.
+That said, in the period covering 2013-14, a total of 4,265 complaints were received - a jump of 24% on the previous year.

 |Year||Number of complaints received|

-There is no single issue that has prompted the spike in complaints to the Ombudsman in the past few years.
+There's no single issue that has prompts complaints to the Ombudsman.
 Instead, there are multiple issues and developments at play.

 One of the key concerns among health fund members is the annual premium increase on 1 April each year.
-Over the 2010-17 period, Australian health funds have increased their premiums by an average of more than 44% and the cost of private health insurance is a constant topic of complaints received.
+The cost of private health insurance is a constant topic of complaints received.

 Another reason for this spike is a rise in what are sometimes referred to as “junk” policies.
 Most health funds offer entry-level hospital cover policies that only provide a basic level of cover.
 However, some consumers are unaware of the restrictions and exclusions that apply to their policy and often get a nasty surprise when they are hospitalised and find out that their health fund won’t offer any cover.